NEW SYSTEM: Full Launch of UPDATED Employment Disclosure Process in SmartSheet by May 15, 2026

 - APM - 035: Affirmative Action and Nondiscrimination in Employment

-To implement this process, UC Davis requires all applicants for any open search to complete, sign, and upload the form entitled, "Authorization to Release Information" into UC RECRUIT as part of their application.
+To implement this process, UC Davis requires all applicants for any open search to complete, sign, and upload the form entitled, "Authorization to Release Information" (AOR) into UC RECRUIT as part of their application.
 If an applicant does not include the signed authorization with the application materials, the application will be considered incomplete, and as with any incomplete application, will not receive further consideration.

-Required Language to include in Conditional Offers
+Required Language to include in Conditional Offers (Tentative Offer Letter)

-Disclosure Question Process
+Disclosure Questionnaire Process

 Workflow for SB 791 / AB 810 Process